 No surprise, the sheer amount of data combined with the available real estate for an RFID label on a microwell plate made the project tricky.
 Not to mention, RFID being a critical component in the functioning of this instrument, we had to ensure a timely process between design, testing and preparing for product launch.

-First and foremost, our team was able to fully utilize our expertise in the area of RFID to build a working solution to a challenge that required a customized solution.
+First and foremost, our team was able to fully utilise our expertise in the area of RFID to build a working solution to a challenge that required a customised solution.